-Donor Value Year/s of Tenure Conditions General (continued) W.S. and L.B.
-Robinson Up to \$4200 pa 1 year renewable for the duration of the course subject to satisfactory progress Available only to students who have completed their schooling in Broken Hill or whose parents reside in Broken Hill; for a course related to the mining industry.
+Donor Value Year/s of Tenure Conditions General (continued) Girls Realm Guild Up to \$1500 pa year with the prospect of renewal subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age who are permanent residents of Australia enrolling in any year of a full-time undergraduate course on the basis of academic merit and financial need.
+W.S. and L.B.
+Robinson Up to \$6500 pa year renewable for the duration of the course subject to satisfactory progress Available only to students who have completed their schooling in Broken Hill or whose parents reside in Broken Hill; for a course related to the mining industry.
 Includes courses in mining engineering, geology, electrical and mechanical engineering, metallurgical process engineering, chemical engineering and science.
-Alumni Association Up to \$1500 pa 1 year with the possibility of renewal Available to students enrolled in any yea of a full-time course.
-Candidates must be the children of Alumni of the University on NSW and may be either permanent residents of Australia or overseas students.
-Applications close 30 September each ye er.
-Permanent residence in Australia and in Year 4 of the Finance/Banking/Economics course.
-Law John W. Kirkwood Memorial Up to \$500 1 year Enrolment in Faculty of Law.
-Selection based on academic merit and financial need.
-Westgarth Middletons \$1000 1 year Permanent residence in Australia.
-Full-time law students.
-Selection based on financial need and academic merit.
-Clayton Utz \$1500 1 year Permanent residence in Australia for a second and later year students.
-Coudert Bros \$1200 1 year Permanent residence in Australia for student enrolled in a Law course.
-Phillips Fox (Achievement) \$1000 1 year Permanent residence in Australia for a stu- dent enrolled in the second last year of a Law course.
-Phillips Fox \$1500 1 year Permanent residence in Australia for a stu- dent enrolled in the second last year of a Law course.
+Alumni Association Up to \$1500 pa 1 year with the possibility of renewal Available to students enrolled in any year of a full-time course.
+Candidates must be the children of Alumni of the University of NSW and may be either permanent residents of Australia or overseas students.
+Sporting Scholarships \$2000 pa 1 year with possibility of renewal Available to students who are accepted into a course of at least two years duration.
+Prospective applicants should have an outstanding ability in a particular sport and are expected to be an active member of a UNSW Sports Club.
+Apply directly to Sport and Recreation Section, PO Box 1, Kensington 2033.